MichaelV3T3R/REPO_modspack/README.md

 If you notice a mod isn't working or there's a new version of a mod but the repo info hasn't been updated yet, don't get upset—I'm probably already fixing that issue or looking for a suitable mod to replace the one incompatible with the latest R.E.P.O. version.
 Also, the `plugins/README.md` file will have all the mod info in two languages: ENG and RUS.
 Check the repo every 2 weeks if possible).

-P.s.: All mods are taken from this site: https://thunderstore.io/c/repo
+P.s.: All mods are taken from this website: https://thunderstore.io/c/repo/

 ---
 ---